 Since streaming provides better audio quality, it’s the easiest way to listen to music today.
 The best music streaming services will help you easily find new music and events through a subscription.
 Top streaming platforms are:

 - Amazon Music

 First up is Spotify.
 The best of the best for good reason.
 What makes Spotify #1 is their audio quality, super user friendly interface, and timeless features.

-How to find new music and events on Spotify has never been easier because they keep all important information under one umbrella.
+How to find new music on Spotify has never been easier because they keep all important information under one umbrella.

 The image above is a biography of the music band Fat Freddy’s drop on Spotify.
 What makes discovering new music effortlessly through Spotify, is you have quick access to artists information.